-Culture plate – connects people who love cooking & hosting dinners with people who love eating authentic home cooked meals.
+Culture plate – connects people who love cooking & hosting dinners with people who love eating authentic home-cooked meals.

-Here maps – app that I use during my trips.
-I love that the map works even when it’s offline, as well you can get information how to get to the place with walking, using public transport and much more.
+Here maps – an app that I use during my trips.
+I love that the map works even when it’s offline, as well you can get information about how to get to the place with walking, using public transport and much more.

 I like to book via Airbnb while I’m traveling because it helps me to save some money.
 As well it makes me feel like at home.
 For example, if I stay in a flat I can cook there and do other things that I usually can’t do in the hostels, guest houses.
 Also you can find some authentic places to stay, be a bit closer to a local culture.
 Here you can check more my pros and cons about staying or renting through Airbnb.

 If you are new with Airbnb, I suggest to try it at least once and see by yourself if it suitable for you.
 But before booking via Airbnb you should pay attention in some things that I learned during my experience.
 I believe that these tips can save you a bit money and will help you avoid surprises.

 Sing up.
 You can get discount for your first booking via Airbnb by using Airbnb code.